fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 ### Patient listing page

 Let's go through the <i>PatientListPage/index.ts</i> as you can take inspiration from there to help you fetch data from backend and update the application's state. <i>PatientListPage</i> uses our custom hook for injecting state and dispatcher for updating the state.
-As we are listing patients we only need the <i>patients</i> property from the state:
+As we are listing patients we only need to destructure <i>patients</i> property from the state:

 ```js
 import { useStateValue } from "../state";